 An architect service can come in handy to help you create drawings and plans.
 They usually charge a flat rate of around $700 to as high as $10,000 or even higher depending on the size of the house and complexity of the interior design.
 At times, architects may instead charge around 7.5% to 15% of the overall cost of the project when the scope includes a full range of architectural services.

-Ripping your old roof will definitely cost a lot.
+Ripping off your old roof will definitely cost a lot.
 But if that’s the plan from the get-go to have a fresh roof and new scenery, its fine.
 However, if you are trying to save on cost, re-using the roof would be one way to achieve it.

 The list goes on for the cost of adding a second story to a bungalow.
 If you are hiring a contractor, you only need to make sure to provide the budget.
-If you are doing it on your own, there’s a lot more to consider besides the procurement of materials and hiring construction laborers.
+If you are doing it on your own, there’s a lot more to consider beside the procurement of materials and hiring construction laborers.

 To give you an idea, the permit fee for a 1,500 sq.ft single-family house construction in Seattle would cost you $4,239.
-It could be cheaper in other areas and some states don’t even require permits for home improvements.
+It could be cheaper in other areas, and some states don’t even require permits for home improvements.
 Consider yourself lucky if this is the case.

 All other utilities in the house should work for the homeowner.
 As per an engineer’s calculation, the water heater, and other electrical items like the panel should be able to work depending on the house’s square footage.

-You can also expect that your monthly utility bills to increase.
-This is because if you are using a centralized air conditioner or heater for your old bungalow house, that won’t work on your second story.
+You can also expect your monthly utility bills to increase.
+This is because if you are using a centralized air conditioner or heater for your old bungalow house, it won’t work on your second story.
 You will need to install additional units that will significantly affect your budget for utilities.

 Your insurance premium should also increase with the addition of the second floor.
 This is also worth considering, unless, you have it all sorted out from the beginning.